gauravsaxena1983/RoboND-Perception-Project/writeup.md

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.

+As said in the project that 75 % of the project code is all done in exercise 1 to 3.
+Following thing needed to be done to run the project successfully
+1. Run the caputre_feature.py and train_svc.py for 3 diffrent worlds to generate model.svc for that revelent world.
+2. Change the world seeting in the launch file for each world.
+3. Add code to project_template.py from exercise 1, 2, 3 and add code to  PR2_Mover function.
+4. Run the project and fine tune the diffrent parameters for this configurations.
+    a.
+Change LEAF_SIZE for Voxel Grid Downsampling.
+    b.
+Change axis_min and asix_max of z and y axix for PassThrough Filter.
+    c.
+Change max_distance for RANSAC Plane Segmentation.
+    d.
+Change ClusterTolerance, MinClusterSize and MaxClusterSize for Euclidean Clustering.

+Below are the results of test run on diffrent worls set.

 Running the 3 worlds tests
 ======